crystal-linux/malachite/docs/REPOSITORY_MODE.md

 ### Repository Config

-As opposed to the rather barren Workspace mode, the Repository mode config is rather fleshed out, and we have a few options to choose from.
+As opposed to the rather barren Workspace mode, the Repository mode config is rather fleshed out;
+and we have a few options to choose from.

 Let's take an example section from a Repository mode config,